timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 # deviance  140.5949000 12.702438976 117.3974990 131.5000 140.4000 148.8500 166.4199533
 ```

-You can hopefully see the dangers of using overly influential priors.
+Our precision estimate was ridiculously high.
+Because the likelihood surface is quite steep, the data overwhelm the priors unless we use such a high precision on the priors.
+The influence of the priors would be greater if the likelihood profile were shallower, for example if the dataset being used were smaller.
+Nevertheless, you can hopefully see the dangers of using overly influential priors.
 Specifying informative priors can be useful if the study is building on previous work and thus if good quantitative prior estimates of a parameter can be used.
-But in extreme cases it could end up being pointless using the new dataset, and it could be very difficult to anything but confirm prior belief.
+But in extreme cases it could end up being pointless using the new dataset, and it could be very difficult to do anything but confirm our prior belief.
 Using prior probabilities to reflect a hunch about what a parameter's value should be is a very, very bad idea.

 ## Exercise 4: Land use impacts on biodiversity - Mixed-effects models